sagamusix/JDTools/readme.md

 # Building

-This project is written in C++20.
-Currently only Visual Studio 2019 project is provided, but the code is platform-independent and should be trivial to convert to any other build system.
+This project is written in C++ 20.
+For building, the cross-platform CMake project, or alternatively the Visual Studio 2019 solution for Windows can be used.